juliojguerra/julioguerra-news-validation-playwright/README.md

 Note: See more ways to execute tests in the package.json file

 ## Additional information
-For non-technical staff:
+### For non-technical staff:

-📁 Cucumber Tests are located in /features folder Cucumber tests are easier to read.
+📁 Cucumber Tests are located in /features folder

+Note: Cucumber tests are easier to read.

-For technical staff:
+### For technical staff:

 📁 Tests are located in /tests folder

 📁 Page Objects are located in /pageobjects folder

-All:
+### All:

 📁 Screenshots and videos are located in /playwright-report/data folder